Cross Sections - Math Is Fun

 Example:

-The cross section of this circular cylinder is a circle
+The cross section of a circular cylinder parallel to the base is a circle

 We don't draw the rest of the object, just the shape made when we cut through.